SettleMint

 Issuer validation and RFC 9207

-requireIssuerValidation defaults to true, requiring the provider to return the iss parameter on the authorization response (RFC 9207, a mixup-attack defense that matters when several IdPs are in play).
-Providers that do not implement RFC 9207 — FusionAuth among them — omit that parameter, and every callback fails with issuer_missing until the flag is set to false for that provider.
-The ID token's iss claim is still validated against discovery independently of this flag, so disabling RFC 9207 does not disable issuer checking entirely.
+requireIssuerValidation defaults to true, requiring the provider to return the iss parameter on the authorization response.
+RFC 9207 defines this as a mixup-attack defense that matters when several IdPs are in play.
+Providers that lack RFC 9207 support (FusionAuth included) omit that parameter, so every callback fails with issuer_missing until the flag is set to false for that entry.
+The ID token's iss claim is still checked against discovery regardless of this flag, so turning off RFC 9207 does not disable issuer checking entirely.

 Because the flag accepts environment values, the string "false" is parsed as the boolean false (not coerced to true the way Boolean("false") would be).
 Keep the default true and override per provider only where the provider provably lacks RFC 9207 support.